Vegan Tamales Recipe (Tamales Rojos)

 • Place tamales in the tamalera, open end up, cover it with aluminum foil and make a small hole in the center.
 Place the lid on the steaming pot and steam 60 to 90 minutes or until cooked through.

 • You can check tamales after one hour by carefully removing one tamale and set it it on a plate.
 Let it sit for 10 minutes then try to unwrap, if it's ready the masa will peel away from the corn husk easily.
 If not it sticks then the tamales need to steam longer.
-Allow to steam another 30 mintues before checking.
+Allow to steam another 30 minutes before checking.

 • Make sure to check your tamalera steamer pot for water and if needed add more so your pot doesn't burn!